mattduckhouse/Dataglide-API-docs/related-documents.md

 # Related documents

 The Dataglide API allows access to documents related to the instruments that the system holds.
-These documents might include KIID documents, prospectuses and other fund produced documentation.
+These documents might include KIID documents, prospectus and other fund produced documentation.

 ```[GET] /RelatedDocuments/ByIsin/{isin}```